 Public comment closes on March 22.
 We review all comments we receive about a proposed change before the OPTN Board of Directors votes on it.

 SRTR modeling results available for kidney and pancreas distribution proposal

 Dec.
-10, 2018 — The OPTN/UNOS kidney transplantation and pancreas transplantation committees are developing proposed kidney and pancreas distribution policies to replace current Donation Service Area (DSA) and regional boundaries used in the current system.
+10, 2018 — The OPTN kidney transplantation and pancreas transplantation committees are developing proposed kidney and pancreas distribution policies to replace current Donation Service Area (DSA) and regional boundaries used in the current system.
 SRTR modeling of alternatives to inform the proposal is available via the following links:

 The committees will discuss the modeling results and develop a proposal for public comment beginning January 22 and ending March 22, 2019.
 Look for additional updates on the geographic organ distribution page of the OPTN website.